 myDNA Life is also an Organisational Member of the Global Alliance for Genomics and Health.

-myDNA will interpret and provide a personalised report for the genetic myDNA test requested by you.
+myDNA will interpret and provide a personalised report for the genetic myDNA test requested by you or your healthcare professional only.
 Your reports and genetic data are your property.
 Any results generated remain strictly confidential and will not be shared with any third parties without your consent.
 Privacy and data security protocols are fundamental to the myDNA technology platform.

 The myDNA medication test detects common variants in 9 genes (6 genes encoding CYP450 drug metabolising enzymes, VKORC1, encoding a protein that partially determines sensitivity to warfarin, OPRM1, encoding the mu receptor which has been associated with opioid sensitivity, and SLCO1B1, encoding a drug transporter important for statins).
 The genes tested in the myDNA medication test have clinically significant associations which have been documented in the peer-reviewed literature and, for some have associated published clinical practice guidelines.

 There are important myDNA test limitations to consider:

 - The test only provides information about medications for which one or more of the nine genes are known to influence medication concentration or response.
 Therefore, the test cannot determine how individuals respond to all medications in clinical use.

 - Response to medications is complex and often incompletely understood.
 The myDNA medication test only looks at one aspect which may affect medication response (i.e. changes in drug concentration due to genetic variation) and this should be considered when interpreting the test.
 Of note, a “normal” result does not predict that the patient will always respond to a medication and not experience any side effects, and allergic reactions cannot be detected by this genetic test.